Many of us are drawn to the color black, probably because of the mystery it emanates or its boldness that easily appeals to us.

 Some institutions offer rather expensive preserved black roses that are true to life in color.
 These flowers are preserved and colored via a conditioned alcohol-based system that can enable them to maintain their fragrance and to last for months, even years (7).

-On a lighter note, black roses also symbolize rebirth and new beginnings.
-The prospect of these new opportunities brings courage and hope.
+On a lighter note, their symbolic meaning has evolved to include the theme of new beginnings.
+The prospect of this new journey brings courage and hope.

 The pursuit of the true black rose still continues and people’s dedication to this made the black rose a symbol of pure devotion (8).